aws/s2n-tls/bindings/rust/bench/README.md

 We use to Criterion.rs to benchmark s2n-tls against two commonly used TLS libraries, Rustls and OpenSSL.

+All benchmarks are run in an idealized environment, using only a single thread and with custom IO bypassing the networking stack.
+As such, performance numbers will be different from in practice, but relative performance between the libraries should still be accurate.

 ## Quickstart
 ```
 # generate rust bindings